sky-y/tweet-archive-dump/README.md

 # tweet-archive-dump

-A Ruby script for Dump JSON files in [Twitter Archive](https://support.twitter.com/articles/20170160) as simplified YAML files.
+A Ruby script for Dump JSON files in [Twitter Archive](https://support.twitter.com/articles/20170160) as simplified and **pretty** YAML files.

 ## Requirement